 - “The operational acceptance tests are non-functional.”

-I have heard people involved in testing deride the term non-functional, yet continue to use it.
-Familiarity is not necessarily a good reason for continuity.
+The term non-functional may have been used for years but familiarity is not necessarily a good reason for continuity.
 We are not obliged to preserve a silly term simply because it is understood within our industry.
 Yet it is still being thrust upon unsuspecting testers via the ISTQB glossary and training material.

 An alternative view: Parafunctional Testing